klappradla/himbert/README.md

     1. [Download](https://www.raspberrypi.org/downloads/raspbian/) and [install](https://www.raspberrypi.org/documentation/installation/installing-images/mac.md) Raspbian Lite on Raspberry Pi

     1. [Enable ssh](https://www.raspberrypi.org/documentation/remote-access/ssh/) by placing an empty `ssh` file in the `boot` directory of the disk

+    1. Plug an `ext4` formatted external harddrive into the Pi

     1. Add your ssh key to the Pi for password-less setup